Sketchplanations

 The frog boil metaphor illustrates how it's easy to miss small changes that build up over time until it's too late.
 The scenario, as told, is that of a poor frog who would leap away from hot water but, if put into cooler water that is gradually warmed, won't respond in time to getting boiled.

 As a metaphor, it describes a powerful and pernicious shortcoming in how we perceive the world.
-A student kitchen that gets messy mug-by-mug, a business with gradually slowing sales, a river that is slowly polluted, a road that gets busier each day, a bay that sees fewer fish each year, content that drifts, cancer that slowly spreads, a story or behaviour that becomes normal, a website that gets slower feature-by-feature, or a climate that slowly warms are all cases where we may not be happy where we end up, but we didn't notice how we got there.
+A student kitchen that gets messy mug-by-mug, a business with gradually slowing sales, software that builds up with tech debt, a river that is slowly polluted, a road that gets busier each day, a bay that sees fewer fish each year, content that drifts, cancer that slowly spreads, a story or behaviour that becomes normal, a website that gets slower feature-by-feature, or a climate that slowly warms are all cases where we may not be happy where we end up, but we didn't notice how we got there.

 It's hard to respond to gradual change, especially when it spans generations.
 Jared Diamond called it out as a potential fate of the Easter Islanders and how they could have cut down the last tree.
 One barnacle is nothing, but many barnacles can cause significant headaches for big ships.